-You might think that your product is “low-risk” and no one will get hurt from it.
-The truth is that everyone can find themselves wrapped up in a product liability lawsuit.
-These lawsuits can be both time consuming and expensive.
-If you find yourself in this situation, you will regret not having purchased the appropriate insurance.
+You might think that your product is low-risk, and no one will get hurt from it.
+The truth is that anyone can find themselves wrapped up in a product liability lawsuit.

-Here are some businesses that should make sure to have product liability insurance coverage:
+Here are some businesses that should make sure to have some product liability coverage:

 - Clothing stores (online and storefronts)